Texas Supreme Court blocks order that resumed abortions

 “It’s terrible for patients,” she said.
 “We are really nervous about what is going to happen.”

-Izaguirre reported from Tallahassee, Florida, and Groves reported from Sioux Falls, South Dakota.
-AP writers Dylan Lovan in Louisville, Kentucky; Adriana Gomez Licon in Miami; and Kim Chandler in Montgomery, Alabama, contributed to this report.
+Groves reported from Sioux Falls, South Dakota.
+AP writers Paul Weber contributed from Austin, Texas; Dylan Lovan from Louisville, Kentucky; Adriana Gomez Licon from Miami; and Kim Chandler from Montgomery, Alabama.